 ‘Dream-Land’ is a poem all about a strange and ephemeral journey.

 There is no clear starting point, but it includes images of ocean landscapes, valleys, and forests.
-There is nothing about this place that speaks of normal or everyday life.
+There is nothing about this place that speaks of everyday life.
 It is all strange.

 By a route obscure and lonely,